Where to put your Trello Card

 1. Title your card in a few words, naming the social piece or project.

 4. Make sure to tag yourself and any relevant colleagues.
 Please make sure that if someone only needs to be involved at a later stage, you’re tagging them only when needed and not before.
 (Top Tip, make sure to drop them a comment as well as tagging them so they know they’re needed!)
+If you're having conversations about a project with stakeholders, make sure to replicate this in the comments.

 7. For cards which require multiple steps make sure to add a checklist.
 This should cover the action to be taken, by who and the date it needs to be done by.
 For example